Write Around Town: An Online Writing Course (26 June - 31 July)

 For the six weeks of the course, weekly writing prompts and exercises will be sent to your Inbox.
 The exercises will teach you how to map a character's (or your own) journey through the city; look closely at the ways in which an environment impacts on psychology; and explore the symbolism in various aspects of the urban landscape.
 Whether you're working on fiction, non-fiction or memoir the writing exercises are devised to suit all genres and cities!

 “Sense of place is the sixth sense, an internal compass and map made by memory and spatial perception...”
 Rebecca Solnit

-Writers in remote or rural places are very welcome to join, too.
+Writers in remote or rural places are very welcome to join.

 Together with generating a significant amount of writing, we will also look at extracts from the works of writers who have used the city as setting and inspiration, and, in turn, explore ways of using those texts to roam the city in the name of adventure, discovery, and a deeper connection to the places we know (or think we know) well.

 A dedicated and password-protected blog will be set up for the course and all participants will be invited to share their work.
-The course is aimed at writers of all levels who are looking for new ways of writing about the city, or who have a particular interest in a sense of place in fiction and non-fiction, or who just need that extra nudge to write a bit more.
+The course is aimed at writers of all levels who are looking for feedback on their work, as well as for new ways of writing about the city, or who have a particular interest in a sense of place in fiction and non-fiction, or who just need that extra nudge to write more.